-- 1. Communicate effectively in verbal and written forms using appropriate and relevant terminology in discussions and learning activities related to the evaluation of artists' careers, exhibition venues and social media sites. - 2.
-Using basic accounting skills, determine an appropriate pricing structure for various photographic situations including project management for a large-scale commission. - 3.
-Build and maintain a social media site that reflects effective resource and self-management skills (e.g. workload, setting goals, meeting deadlines and other information resources) with a thoughtful representation of their work and concepts. - 4.
-In a group context, effectively critique the development of their own work, as well as that of others, in a manner that reflects a thoughtful understanding of concepts, techniques and language of photography. - 5.
+- 1. Build and maintain an online presence that reflects effective resource and self-management skills (e.g. workload, setting goals, meeting deadlines and other information resources) with a thoughtful representation of their work and concepts. - 2.
+Prepare and successfully maintain a business budget and monitor cash flow, expenses and invoicing using professional platforms and software. - 3.
+Create various forms of content for promotion of their work and business. - 4.
+Apply professional marketing techniques and create self-promotional materials. - 5.
 Incorporate a self-reflective process that includes input from photographic artists, gallery owners, visitors to their social site, faculty and peers when exhibiting their work. - 6.
-Collaborate on creative projects, events and activities with others in a professional and collegial manner.
+Conduct themselves in a professional manner that follows industry standards, by reflecting best practices of attendance, punctuality, meeting deadlines and working in a collaborative and respectful manner.